Skip to main content

 npx momentic ai classify https://app.momentic.ai/runs/eed92602 -i

-npx momentic ai heal ./test-results --only-quarantined --parallel 2
+npx momentic ai triage ./test-results --only-quarantined --parallel 2

-npx momentic ai heal ./test-results --exclude "checkout flow" "^Legacy "
+npx momentic ai triage ./test-results --exclude "checkout flow" "^Legacy "